The Plot

 I’ll tell you right now.

 This is a big week for me.
 I’ve just opened the enrolments for my very first public data storytelling course 🥁.
-It will kick-off late March on the Maven platform, which allows me to provide the most fun and interactive cohort experience.
+It will kick off in late March on the Maven platform, which allows me to provide the most fun and interactive cohort experience.
 As I was working on the course content, I was stricken by this idea: what if each of the participants had their own data storytelling profile?

 After a lot of thought (and brainstorming with my partner, who patiently listens to my nerdy Saturday morning ideas ❤️), I created the model below.
 In it, you evaluate your knowledge and confidence levels in three key areas of data storytelling: narrative, design and presentation.
 The resulting profile consists of a letter, a number and a sign — for example, N1++ or Q3-.